ngandn18/CS50P-Project/README.md

     $ bash demo.sh
 ```

-Too much results, but we can view each correspondant result file.
+Too much results, but we can view each correspondent result file.

 ![Multiple results](images/run_m1.png)
 ...